-(2) There shall be a session of Parliament beginning in every calendar year so that a period of more than one hundred and eighty days shall not intervene between the last sitting of either House in any one session and the first sitting of Parliament in the next session.
+(2) There shall be a session of Parliament beginning in every calendar year so that a period of more than one hundred and eighty days shall not intervene between the last sitting of Parliament in any one session and the first sitting of either House in the next session.

-[Subsection as amended by section 26 of Act 31 of 1989 - Amendment No. 9 and section 23 of Act No. 5 of 2005 - Amendment No. 17]
+[Subsection as amended by section 26 of Act 31 of 1989 - Amendment No. 9 - and by section 23 of Act 5 of 2005 - Amendment No. 17]